 These desired uses must be balanced with the need to protect the privacy of individual specialized service professionals.
 The Council recommends that the state, districts, and BOCES be prevented from making public individual SSP evaluation ratings or student outcome data tied to individually-identifiable SSPs.
-Colorado currently has a statute that prevents the state from disclosing information about individual educators (CRS 22-2-111; as of the 2013 legislative session, any sample size with 5 or less cannot be disclosed to protect individual privacy), but the statute does not address district or local disclosure.
+Colorado currently has a statute that prevents the state from disclosing information about individual educators (CRS 22-2-111), but the statute does not address district or local disclosure.
 In the case of many SSP categories, the relatively small number of professionals means that the state and districts must be especially careful about disclosing even aggregate information where the disclosure would potentially compromise individual SSP privacy.